Not a Team Player? Not a Problem!

 If a manager or colleague hits you with this problematic phrase, stand your ground and be direct, but remain diplomatic, and don’t go on the defensive.
 Instead, tell them something to the effect of, “I’m sorry you feel that way, but as far as I know, I have demonstrated consistent, organized, and productive work habits, and I have given my 100 percent in every project I’m involved in.
 I believe my track record proves this.
 Perhaps this misunderstanding is because we’re not exactly on the same page on what being a team player means.
 Just so I’m clear, how do you define it?”

-Say your piece, and listen
+Say your piece and listen

 Naturally, when you’re told that you’re failing as a team member, you’ll be given a chance to explain yourself.
 Again, there’s no need for you to do so.
-In fact, it can be detrimental to your case if you did, because explaining yourself signifies that you’re embarrassed by your actions.
+In fact, it can be detrimental to your case if you did because explaining yourself signifies that you’re embarrassed by your actions.

-Instead of apologizing, what you need to do is initiate a clarifying conversation between you and your managers.
+Instead of apologizing, you need to initiate a clarifying conversation between you and your managers.
 Invite ideas about how you can constructively respond to the feedback they give you.
 During this clarifying conversation, you’ll want to get your manager’s take on areas of your performance where you could be sending and/or receiving the wrong messages.
 On the one hand, you feel that you’re being productive and pulling your weight.
 On the other, they’re saying that you’re not jiving well with others.
 Let the conversation be the time for everyone’s voices to be heard.
-Speak, and listen.
+Speak and listen.

 Turn vague definitions into actionable to-dos